 - Weight gain

-Dr Mary Ling performs gastric band removal at Brisbane Waters Private Hospital and Gosford Private Hospital on the Central Coast.
+Dr Mary Ling performs gastric band removal at Brisbane Waters Private Hospital, Gosford Private Hospital and Tuggerah Lakes Private Hospital on the Central Coast.